UMN-Hydro/GSFLOW-GRASS/README.md

   2. Ensure that you have a C compiler installed (gcc)
   3. Run `make MODULE_TOPDIR=<PATH_TO_YOUR_GRASS_GIS_INSTALL>` to compile the updated GRASS GIS commands.
 See and/or `makeall.sh`, in which this path is provided by the user, for a simple way to recompile many commands.

+#### Customizing GRASS GIS commands

+Our GRASS GIS commands are open-source and may be edited; we expect that the most likely reason for users to do so would be to add additional GSFLOW options to the attribute tables for the HRUs and MODFLOW cells.

+To write the extensions, follow the advice given at the GRASS GIS wiki, https://grasswiki.osgeo.org/wiki/AddOns, and/or simply follow the pattern of the code in `GSFLOW-GRASS/domain_builder`.

+Our extensions are stored at both our GitHub repository and in the official GRASS GIS add-ons subversion (svn) repository.
+The latter requires write access from the GRASS GIS team.
+If you lack this write access, we suggest that you make pull requests to our GitHub repository and work with us to test your changes, and then we will add them to the official svn repository, from which your changes will be compiled and made available via the `g.extension` command.

-**If you make modifications, please contact us.** We would be happy to include your contributions in the main code base, and any changes to the GRASS GIS commands to the main GRASS GIS extensions (add-ons) repository: this will help future users!
+#### If you make modifications, please contact us.

+We would be happy to include your contributions in the main code base, and any changes to the GRASS GIS commands to the main GRASS GIS extensions (add-ons) repository: this will help future users!